![]() |

 meadow.
 By 1086 there were 3 horses, 2 foals, 13 beasts, 21

 swine, 122 sheep, 8 goats and a hive of bees.
-Villagers were described
+Villagers were

 as villains, bordars, serfs in that pecking order.